Download 18 FREE Maritime eBooks

 Anode:

-Use of sacrificial anodes is very popular inside the tanks to control the corrosion.
+The use of sacrificial anodes is very popular inside the tanks to control corrosion.
 Zinc, aluminium and their alloys with other metals such as tin are a popular choice of anodes used onboard.

-Magnesium anodes are not to be used in the ship ballast water tanks as they tend to generate hydrogen, while in operation, which can have deleterious effects on some ballast tank coatings.
+Magnesium anodes are not to be used in the ship’s ballast water tanks as they tend to generate hydrogen while in operation, which can have deleterious effects on some ballast tank coatings.

-Aluminium anodes are not used in oil tankers as they are prone to spark hazard if dropped from significant heights.
+Aluminium anodes are not used in oil tankers as they are prone to sparking hazards if dropped from significant heights.

 Controlled Atmosphere:

-This system is used with the tank with a protective coating and even with anodes fitted tanks (to extend the life of sacrificial anodes).
-It reduces the corrosion to as much as 84%.
+This system is used with the tank with a protective coating and even with anodes fitted to tanks (to extend the life of sacrificial anodes).
+It reduces the corrosion by as much as 84%.

-• Reduces life cycle costs of ballast tank maintenance
+- Reduces the life cycle costs of ballast tank maintenance

 Ballast Tank Inspection: